sumanj/frankencert/README.md

       Take a look at the `utils/sample_franken.conf` for a sample config file.

 4. If you want to test your SSL/TLS client with the generated frankencerts, you should use the `utils/test_ssl_server.py` script to set up a SSL server that can send the generated frankencerts as part of the SSL handshake.

 ### Project structure
  - The `frankengen` directory contains the frankencert generator code
- - Our patched version of pyOpenSSL is inside `pyOpenSSL-0.13` directory.
+ - Our patched version of pyOpenSSL is inside `pyOpenSSL-0.13` directory
  - Several useful tools are included in `utils`
     - `cert_print.py`: a tool for printing frankencerts.
 It requires OpenSSL to be installed and present in the path.